 Passages PRC: Women’s Pre-release Center

-This 65 bed residential facility occupies the first floor of the Passages facility located at 1001 South 27th Street.
-During their six month stay these offenders hold employment, participate in treatment groups and life skills training, and maintain a drug and alcohol free lifestyle.
-They are supervised on a twenty-four hour per day basis.
+This 74 bed residential facility occupies the first floor of the Passages facility located at 1001 South 27th Street.
+There are five beds reserved for those who have significant mental health issues.
+During the average six month stay, these offenders hold full-time employment, participate in on-site treatment groups and life skills training, and maintain a drug and alcohol-free lifestyle.
+They are supervised on a twenty-four hour per day basis by the facility.
 Focus is on reentry to the community as productive citizens.

 Visiting hours for the pre-release center are as follows: Monday through Friday 9:30 a.m. to 11:00 a.m. and 7:00 p.m. to 8:00 p.m.; Saturday 1:00 p.m. to 4:00 p.m. and 6:30 p.m. to 8:00 p.m.; Sunday and Holidays 1:00 p.m. to 4:00 p.m.